 - 10 shrimp species.
 For example: shrimp (Macrobrachium heterochirus).

-- 4 species of crab.
+- 4 crab species.
 For example: Crab (Potamocarcinus magnus).

-Measures of action implemented to prevent the affectation of wild fauna.
+Action measures implemented to prevent affectation of wildlife.

 To prevent electrocution in the electrical network: